avataraustin/Transcript_processing/README.md

 any periods to separate the file into any sort of sentence structure.
 This script guesses at a reasonable sentence structure by adding periods before the word "I" which seems to do a reasonable job creating logical sentence structure.
-It is then more suitable for use with embeddings.
+It is then perhaps a bit more suitable for use with embeddings.